David Chan Yuk-cheung

 David Chan Yuk-cheung (陳毓祥; 14 October 1950 – 26 September 1996) was born in Chaoyang, Guangdong, China.
-He was a prominent leader of the Baodiao movement in Hong Kong.
-The movement advocates Chinese sovereignty over the Diaoyu/Senkaku Islands in the Diaoyu/Senkaku Islands dispute between China and Japan.
+He was a prominent leader of the Baodiao movement in Hong Kong, which advocates Chinese sovereignty over the Senkaku Islands in the Senkaku Islands dispute between China and Japan.

 Biography

 Being a high school graduate from King's College, Hong Kong, David Chan Yuk-cheung obtained a bachelor's degree from the University of Hong Kong and a master's degree from the Chinese University of Hong Kong.

 He began participating in the Baodiao movement in 1970.
 He joined the protest staged by university students at the Victoria Park in 1971 when he was a secondary school student.
 When he studied in the University of Hong Kong, he served as chairman for the Movement for Defending Diaoyu Islands, an active subgroup of the Hong Kong Federation of Students.
 After graduation, he worked for the Hong Kong government's radio and TV station RTHK and the Cantonese broadcasting section of the BBC.
 He was amongst the first generation of hosts for Phone-in programs, and acquired notable fame as a TV presenter in Hong Kong.
 He was selected as one of Hong Kong's Ten Outstanding Young Persons by Junior Chamber International Hong Kong (JCIHK) in 1985.